3 Skulls of the Toltecs: Gameplay

 The screen is divided into three sections: a central side-scrolling scenery window containing the characters and the items to manipulate or retrieve, a box in the lower left corner containing different verbs (talk, pick up, give, look), and adjacent to this, an inventory box with all the different objects Fenimore possesses.
 The game is played by using the mouse cursor to select an item or character in the scenery window, an item in the inventory, and a verb.
-The game requires a player to select (thereby highlighting to facilitate play) one item from each box; for example: clicking on the hat, then on the word "give," will make Fenimore give the hat to the selected character.
-This game is based on the SCUMM system developed by LucasArts.
+The game requires a player to select (thereby highlighting to facilitate play) one item from each box; for example: clicking on the hat, then on the word "give", will make Fenimore give the hat to the selected character.

 Development

 3 Skulls of the Toltecs began development at Erbe Software.
 It was started by brothers Rodrigo and Hernán Castillo, formerly of Dinamic Multimedia.
 After Erbe dropped 3 Skulls, the pair founded their own company to finish it, under the name Revistronic.